yarisvt/tyk-docs/tyk-docs/content/customise-tyk/plugins/rich-plugins/grpc/custom-auth-dot-net.md

 In this tutorial we learned how Tyk gRPC plugins work.
 For a production-level setup we suggest the following:

 * Configure an appropriate web server and path to serve your plugin bundles.
+* See the following [GitHub repo](https://github.com/TykTechnologies/tyk-plugin-demo-dotnet) for a gRPC based .NET plugin that incorporates authentication based on Microsoft SQL Server.